 Welcome to the second installment of the “Valentine’s Editions.”
 Despite the fact that Valentine’s Day has historically been focused on romantic love between couples, we all know that love comes in so many different forms.
 Today I am turning that rose-colored spotlight specifically on moms and daughters.

 I originally wrote this last year when my daughter was struggling through a stressful time during her freshman year of college.
 Moms, you know what I’m talking about: you get that 1 AM phone call, she’s falling apart, and there isn’t one doggone thing you can do about it.
 In the end, she stays awake most of the night working and 600 miles away, you stay awake most of the night worrying and praying.
-These are the thoughts I woke with the next morning, updated with a Valentine’s twist.
+These are the thoughts I woke with the next morning.

 Every single day I think of something else I want you to know, something I want you to understand down deep in your bones.
 Sometimes I write it down, usually in no particular order.
 And occasionally, I share it.